netobserv/gopipes/README.md

 Go-pipes is a library that allows to dynamically connect multiple pipeline stages that are communicated via channels.
 Each stage will run in a goroutine.

+This library is a selective fork of a community project: http://github.com/mariomac/pipes

 This library allows wrapping functions within Nodes of a graph.
 In order to pass data across the nodes, each wrapped function must receive, as arguments, an input channel, an output channel, or both.

 There are three types of nodes:

-* **Init** node: each of the starting point of a graph.
+* **Start** node: each of the starting point of a graph.
 This is, all the nodes that bring information from outside the graph: e.g. because they generate them or because they acquire them from an external source like a Web Service.
 A graph must have at least one Init node.
 An Init node must have at least one output node.